 A judge interviewing a child costs the litigating parties nothing.
 A judge interviewing a child is expeditious and results in the court obtaining information from the child directly, unfiltered, unadulterated by second- (or even third-) hand hearsay accounts.
 But when I cite this code section as a basis for interviewing a child I get the lamest excuses, including claims from multiple judges that they are “not qualified to interview children.”
 Really?
 So judges, who derive their power to do everything they do from what is codified in the law and in court rules, who are clearly acknowledged by a statute to be qualified to interview children, will refuse to interview children by claiming they are not qualified.
 If that is true, then the judge needs either 1) to get qualified; or 2) to resign from office as unqualified to perform all of his/her duties as a judge, not refuse to do what he or she is authorized to do and that he or she must do when circumstances so dictate.

 Yet another option is for the court to appoint a psychologist or social worker to serve as a custody or parent-time “evaluator” to interview the children and then report to the court.
 That sounds great too, right?
 Maybe, were it not for the fact that custody evaluations in Utah are obscenely (there is no other appropriate word to describe it) expensive (we’re talking between $3,000 to $10,000—and if you think you’ll be the “lucky” one who gets a [good] custody evaluation done for a “mere” $3,000, you yourself need a psychologist) and custody evaluators are far, far too often too afraid of being reported to their licensing boards or sued by disgruntled parents to speak their minds.
-And so many custody evaluators end up making a show of conducting an in-depth investigation yet then produce an equivocal, please-everyone (and thus a please-no-one) recommendation.
+And so, many custody evaluators end up producing an equivocal, please-everyone (and thus a please-no-one) recommendation.

-So most (most, not all) courts don’t refuse to inquire with children because of concern for the children, they refuse to inquire because they simply don’t want to do it or exert the effort to see that it’s done right.
-Adding knowledge of the child’s experiences and desires to the mix make such court’s jobs more complex (i.e., harder) and make it harder for some judges and commissioners court to manipulate the facts to suit their personal biases and preferences.
-And so most courts will, ironically, exert great effort to avoid this kind of hard work.
+Many (not all) courts don’t refuse to inquire with children because of concern for the children, they refuse to inquire because they don’t want to do it.
+Adding knowledge of the child’s experiences and desires to the mix make such court’s jobs more complex (i.e., harder) and make it harder for some judges and commissioners to manipulate the facts to suit their personal biases and preferences.
+And so such courts will, ironically, exert great effort to avoid this kind of hard work.